 password required pam_unix.so paste this line:

 password optional pam_ecryptfs.so

 And finally, after the line

 session required pam_unix.so write:

 See the final result in the image below.

-Reboot and make sure that you can log in to your desktop.
-Now it is safe to remove the backup of your home which was created during the migration.
+Reboot and check if you can log in to your user account.
+If everything is fine, it is safe to remove the backup of your home which was created during the migration.
 It is named with your username and some random characters.

 sudo rm /home/username.randomCharacters